Academics

 Article 12 (Registration)

-1. Students shall pay their tuition fee every semester during the registration period as set forth by the University and shall register for more than the minimum required years for graduation for each degree course as set forth by the School Rules.
+Students shall pay their tuition fee every semester during the course registration period as set forth by the University and shall register for at least the minimum number of years required for graduation for each degree course as set forth by the School Rules.
+(Amended on May 11, 2020)

-In the event that a student is unable to pay their tuition fee every semester, during the registration period, as set forth by the University, the student may defer paying their tuition fee, in part, by obtaining approval from the president no later than two (2) months after the beginning of a semester.
+In the event that a student is unable to pay their tuition fee for the semester during the registration period, as required by the University, the student may defer paying their tuition fee, in part, by obtaining approval from the President no later than two (2) months after the beginning of a semester.
 (Amended on September 24, 2008; amended on October 10, 2008.)

 Article 14 (Tuition Fees)

-1. The tuition fees for the master's degrees offered by the Graduate School may be varied and be fixed on a department-by-department basis pursuant to Article 30 of the School Rules.
+1. The tuition fees for the master's degrees offered by the Graduate School vary and are determined by department in accordance with Article 30 of the School Rules.

-• C. More than 6 credits: total tuition the fee.
+• B. More than four credits: full tuition fee

 Article 15 (Return of Tuition Fees)